johanneshiekkasaari/full-stack-assignment/README.md

 Pull the lighthouse locations with the backend and serve them to the frontend through an endpoint.
 Visualise them on the map

-### 3. Add any other dataset or functionality that could make Odin more useful

-Visualize any other kind of dataset or add a new functionality that might be useful for Isla when entering the dangerous waters
+Also visualise the ship itself.
+It is currently in coordinates `59.89134, 22.30606`

-### 4. Write a short production deployment document
+### 3. Write a short document for the production deployment plan

 You remember the magnificently robust way Odin was deployed into production previously.
 How did it go again?

-Write a text document or draw a diagram explaining how you would deploy Odin to a production environment.
-Add it to the repository
+Write a text document and/or draw a diagram explaining how you would deploy Odin to a production environment.
+Add it to your repository

+### 4. (Optional) Add any other dataset or functionality that could make Odin more useful

+If you still have time, visualize any other kind of dataset or add a new functionality that might be useful for Isla when entering the dangerous waters